500+ Best Dragon Names: Epic Ideas for Fantasy Characters & Stories

 Regional Dragons

 This collection celebrates the beautiful diversity of dragon mythology across human cultures.
-Chinese lung who bring prosperity, Japanese tatsu guarding sacred places, Norse wyrms hoarding cursed gold, Greek serpent-guardians, Egyptian chaos demons, Welsh red dragons of national pride—each culture developed unique dragon traditions reflecting their environment, fears, and aspirations.
+Chinese lung bringing prosperity, Japanese tatsu guarding sacred places, Norse wyrms hoarding cursed gold, Greek serpent-guardians, Egyptian chaos demons, Welsh red dragons of national pride—each culture developed unique dragon traditions reflecting their environment, fears, and aspirations.
 These authentic mythological names come with rich cultural context and established symbolism, perfect for worldbuilders creating diverse dragon populations or writers drawing on real-world mythology.
 Using these names respectfully requires understanding their cultural origins—a Chinese Shen Long and European wyvern are fundamentally different beings serving different narrative and symbolic functions despite both being "dragons."

-1. 1
+- 1

 Shen Long